-The way forward to rebuild reputation and trust has been added to Bookmarks.
+The way forward to rebuild reputation and trust has been saved

 The way forward to rebuild reputation and trust